Understanding OSHA Pressure Relief Valve Regulations

 • Confirm set pressure matches system design

-• Verify valve has nameplate with specs
+• Verify valve has a nameplate with specs

 • Maintain calibration and test logs